rootCircle/blog/docs/project/summer_projects.md

         content: summary_large_image
 ---

-## List of summer projects challenges you can take upon
+# List of summer projects challenges you can take upon

+## Projects

 Here’s your list of summer projects organized numerically, with topics, descriptions, and implementation guidance: